isomerpages/ogp-isomer/_getting-started/FAQs/General.md

 ##### What are my options if I am unable to use Isomer?

 Agencies can consider hosting your website on CWP as part of the CWP bulk tender, or an external provider e.g. AWS Cloudfront.
 You can also use the [Singapore Government Design System](https://www.designsystem.gov.sg/) for UI components.
-In this case, your agency will be responsible for developing, hosting, maintaining the website and ensuring that the website is compliant to the IM8 and DSS.
+In this case, your agency will be responsible for developing, hosting, maintaining the website and ensuring that the website is compliant to the IM8 and DSS, as well as any costs for these services.